dappforce/subsocial-docs/docs/sdk/quick-start/GettingStarted.md

 ```

 Lets understand the example.
 First we connected to Subsocial using the newFlatSubsocialApi function that
-needs the substrate node URL, offchain URL and IPFS node URL.
+needs the Substrate node URL, offchain URL, and IPFS node URL.
 After initialization, flatApi can be
 used to retrieve data from the node.
-We fetched a space and post IDs by the space ID.
+Then we fetched a space and post IDs by the space ID.
 After that we
-connected to the substrate API for getting reaction IDs.
-In the next step, we got a space owner by
+connected to the Substrate API to get reaction IDs.
+In the next step, we got the ID of a space's owner by
 retrieving the ID from the space struct.
 And finally we fetched owner posts by owner space IDs.

 > You can learn more about these terms below and in [Glossary](/docs/glossary/overview)